 Wait it out – stay home if you are sick.

 Oregonians are urged to continue to take everyday precautions to prevent the spread COVID-19 and influenza!

 The Oregon Health Authority (OHA) now has a new Risk Level Framework for determining COVID-19 risk by county and will be used until vaccines successfully end the pandemic.
 The system encourages counties to curtail the spread of the virus and the weekly results from each county will determine its risk category.
-Lane County is remains in the EXTREME RISK category.
+As of Feb.
+26, Lane County is currently in the HIGH RISK category.

 COVID-19 Vaccination Update

-Public Health officials caution it will take until next spring or early summer until the vaccines will have widespread use and allow the current state of emergency to end.
+Public Health officials caution it will take until the summer or fall until the vaccines will have widespread use and allow the current state of emergency to end.